Updated: Dec 2, 2020

 Thinking of a designing and building a new custom home?
 Contact us to chat about your project.
 We can help answer any questions that you have.

-Phase One Design is an award-winning team of home designers specializing in residential architecture and interior design for custom homes.
+Phase One Design is an award-winning team of home designers specializing in residential building design and interior design for custom homes.
 This includes major renovation and additions.

 Our process is tailored to clients who seek a high quality home design and build.